Telehealth (virtual consultations)

 - There are usually costs associated with virtual consultations.
 Costs will vary between healthcare providers.
 Make sure you check with your health provider beforehand.

-- You can still have a virtual consultation even if you don't speak English very well.
+- You can still have a virtual consultation even if you do not speak English very well.
 Your health provider can arrange an interpreter if you need one.
 The interpreter can join the consultation remotely.
 When you book your appointment, remember to tell your health provider that you need an interpreter.

 - Your health provider will always confirm your identity at the start of the virtual consultation.